Durango Bill’s

 Bill Butler

 Antecedence and superimposition are geologic processes that explain how and why rivers can cut through mountain systems instead of going around them.
-The examples here (including pictures) are from Australia, but other examples can be found throughout the world.
+The examples here (including pictures) are from Australia and New Zealand, but other examples can be found throughout the world.

 Featured areas